-Right now, government advice is to avoid any unnecessary contact with other people.
-This is known as ‘social distancing’ which includes working from home, if you can.
+Right now, Government advice is to avoid any unnecessary contact with other people, which means working from home, if you can.

-If you can't work from home, your employer should help you find ways to avoid unnecessary contact.
-This could be:
+If you can't work from home, you’re encouraged to go into work and your employer should help you find ways to avoid unnecessary contact.
+This could include: